scheb/2fa/README.md

 <p align="center"><img alt="Logo" src="doc/2fa-logo.svg" /></p>

-ℹ️ The repository contains bundle versions ≥ 5, versions 1-4 are located in [scheb/two-factor-bundle](https://github.com/scheb/two-factor-bundle).
+ℹ️ The repository contains bundle versions ≥ 5, which are compatible with Symfony 4.4 or later.
+The older (unsupported) versions are located in the [scheb/two-factor-bundle](https://github.com/scheb/two-factor-bundle) repository.

 ---